 Jennifer Marshall is an assistant professor in the Department of Physics and Astronomy at Texas A&M University.
 She currently serves as the Project Scientist for the Maunakea Spectroscopic Explorer project, a next-generation massively multiplexed spectroscopic survey.
 Her scientific interests include the study of near-field cosmology, specifically using metal-poor stars found in the halo of the Milky Way to better understand the formation mechanisms of the Galaxy and of the Universe as a whole.
 Most recently she has focused on studying the detailed kinematics and chemistry of satellite galaxies of the Milky Way, particularly those that have been discovered by the Dark Energy Survey.
 In the past she led Texas A&M’s involvement in the Dark Energy Survey, producing the calibration systems that enable the unprecedentedly precise photometric measurements produced by the survey, and also in the HETDEX project, building the VIRUS spectrographs.
 She is the co-PI of GMACS, the wide field multi-object spectrograph that will be a first-light instrument for the Giant Magellan Telescope.

-Luke Schmidt is an Assistant Research Scientist in the Astronomical Instrumentation Lab where he helps manage the day-to-day activities of the lab and fills various roles in the lab instrumentation projects including management, optical and opto-mechanical design, detectors, and control systems.
-Dr. Schmidt has been involved with the development of several other optical and infrared astronomical instruments including AMASING (Aperture Masking And Speckle ImagiNG), NESSI (New Mexico Exoplanet Spectroscopic Survey Instrument) both at the Magdalena Ridge Observatory 2.4m Telescope.
-Before coming to Texas A&M he was an Instrumentation Scientist with the Magdalena Ridge Observatory Interferometer project.
-There he helped develop ICoNN, the Infrared Coherencing Nearest Neighbor fringe tracker as well as several other subsystems related to beam transport and automated alignment.
+Luke Schmidt is an Associate Research Scientist in the Astronomical Instrumentation Lab where he helps manage the day-to-day activities of the lab and fills various roles in the lab instrumentation projects including management, optical and opto-mechanical design, detectors, and control systems.
+Dr. Schmidt has been involved with the development of several other optical and infrared astronomical instruments operating between 0.320 and 2.4 microns and is the Instrument Scientist for GMACS.
+Before coming to Texas A&M he was an Instrumentation Scientist with the Magdalena Ridge Observatory Interferometer project and a Postdoc working on NESSI, an IR spectrometer (JHK bands).